Final report for ONE16-289C

-With this project, we are attempting to evaluate winter and summer cover crops established on permanent beds for open-field and protected culture specialty crop production systems in WV.
-On commodity grain farms, we are interested in comparing rolled green cover crop versus standing cover crop with corn and soybean production.
+With this project, we attempted to evaluate cover crop use in two different systems in West Virginia.
+In specialty crop production, we evaluated winter and summer cover crops established on permanent beds for open-field and protected culture.
+On commodity grain farms, we compared rolled green cover crop to standing cover crop with corn and soybean production.

 - Crop Production on a Conventional Commodity Crop Farm and an Organic Dairy; and

-- Specialty Crop Production (Permanent Raised Beds for High Tunnels and Open-Field Systems
+- Specialty Crop Production on Permanent Raised Beds for High Tunnels and Open-Field Systems

 Cover crops were established in open-field plots at Sickler Farms in Barbour County, WV on October 20, 2016.
 The cover crop mix included triticale, tillage radish, winter pea and crimson clover.
 Each legume species was inoculated prior to seeding and broadcast-seeded followed by cultipacking.
 Rainfall occurred within 24 hours after seeding.
 Emergence was observed 10 days after seeding and in the spring, 2017, the field will be partitioned into 5 permanent beds for no-till vegetable demonstration and production.